curtisforrester/SwiftNonStandardLibrary/README.md

 Swift Non-Standard Library
 ==========================

-This project is currently in the form of a console project to facilitate testing because a bug prevents unit tests from being able to import a framework when the framework extends certain built-in types.
-In the future it will be converted to a framework project.
+**NOTE:** There is currently a bug in the Swift compiler that prevents the unit tests from compiling because the framework extends built-in generics like SequenceOf&lt;T&gt;.
+I am currently working around it by running the code in a console project.

 Current areas of interest: